-In order to not divert my or the attention of your classmates, the use of computers, tablets, cell phones and other electronic devices is not permitted during class time.
+In order to not divert my or the attention of your classmates, the use of cell phones and laptop computers is not permitted during class time.
+You are allowed to use a tablet to take notes.
+However, any other usage is not permitted to minimize distractions for others in the classroom.
+Violations of this policy will lower your class participation grade.

 Wesleyan University is committed to ensuring that all qualified students with disabilities are afforded an equal opportunity to participate in, and benefit from, its programs and services.
 To receive accommodations, a student must have a disability as defined by the ADA.
 Since accommodations may require early planning and generally are not provided retroactively, please contact Accessibility Services as soon as possible.
 If you have a disability, or think that you might have a disability, please contact Accessibility Services in order to arrange an appointment to discuss your needs and the process for requesting accommodations.
-Accessibility Services is located in North College, rooms 021/022, or can be reached by email (accessibility@wesleyan.edu) or phone (860-685-2332).
+Accessibility Services is located in North College, room 021, or can be reached by email (accessibility@wesleyan.edu) or phone (860-685-2332).